How to Start a Pool Cleaning Business in 2023: The Step-by-Step Guide

 - And your desired level of involvement in the business.

 Develop a business plan

-Step 2: Obtain necessary licenses, permits, and bank accounts
+Step 2: Obtain necessary licenses, permits, and insurance

-As in other states, you must obtain a business license to operate a pool service business in Florida.
+This is required by most states and municipalities in order to legally operate a business.
 The specific requirements for obtaining a license may vary depending on your location, so it's important to check with your local government for details.

 State and local permits

 In addition to a Business License and Contractor's License, you may need to obtain permits from the state or local government to handle pool chemicals, install pool equipment, or dispose of waste.

 For example, the Florida Department of Health requires a pool service license for any person or business that provides commercial pool cleaning services.
 This license requires specific training and testing to ensure the licensee has the necessary knowledge to safely and effectively maintain commercial pools.